VitorHugoAntunes/OmniStack11/README.md

 module.exports  = routes;
 ```
-Importing the express again and importing the route controllers.
+Importing the express again and importing the route controllers.<br/>
-Creation of application routes.
+Creation of application routes.<br/>
-The "sessions" route in the `POST`method for creating a login.
+The "sessions" route in the `POST`method for creating a login.<br/>
-The "NGO" route in the `GET` method to list the NGOs created.
+The "NGO" route in the `GET` method to list the NGOs created.<br/>
-The "NGO" route in the `POST` method for creating NGOs in the application.
+The "NGO" route in the `POST` method for creating NGOs in the application.<br/>
-The "profile" route in the `GET` method to search for the NGO's profile when accessing the profile.
+The "profile" route in the `GET` method to search for the NGO's profile when accessing the profile.<br/>
-The "incidents" route in the `GET` method to search for incidents created in that profile.
+The "incidents" route in the `GET` method to search for incidents created in that profile.<br/>
-The "incidents" route in the `POST` method to create the incidents in the NGO's profile.
+The "incidents" route in the `POST` method to create the incidents in the NGO's profile.<br/>
-And the "incidents /: id" route in the `DELETE` method to delete specific incidents in the NGO's profile.
+And the "incidents /: id" route in the `DELETE` method to delete specific incidents in the NGO's profile.<br/>
 Finally, exporting the routes.

 ## Database folder